paslandau/paslandau.github.io/source/blog/phpstorm-with-vagrant-using-laravel-homestead-on-windows-10.md

 ---
 extends: _layouts.post
 section: content
-title: "How to setup PhpStorm with Vagrant and Laravel Homestead [Tutorial]"
+title: "How to setup PhpStorm with Vagrant and Laravel Homestead [Tutorial  Part 2]"
 subheading: "... on a Windows 10 machine.
 Plus Git and Git bash"
 h1: "Setting up PhpStorm with Vagrant and Laravel Homestead"
 description: "Step-by-Step tutorial for setting up a new PhpStorm project running on a Homestead Vagrant box."
 author: "Pascal Landau"
-published_at: "2016-06-24 01:11:52"
+published_at: "2016-08-07 10:00:00"
 vgwort: "9cf2ebaf25a5461f806db747de63335c"
 slug: "phpstorm-vagrant-homestead"
 ---